turingschool/mod-0-curriculum/index.md

 I'm sure you've picked up on a theme: Turing is _hard_.
 The program will consume most of your time and attention for the seven months between starting the first module, and finishing the last module.
 It could take a bit longer, if you find yourself repeating a module.

-Not everyone who starts Turing, finishes Turing.

 When someone has put their life on hold, quit their job, relocated to Denver, and put it all on the line for attending Turing - _everyone_ (that person, Turing staff, their classmates) wants to see them succeed.

 For a variety of reasons, historically, not everyone who starts Turing has graduated the program, and this is a brutally difficult experience for that person.
 They do the work, they put in the effort and time, and... they don't finish the program.

 We think anyone can learn software development.

+What might explain this disconnect, between
+> anyone can learn software development

+and

-What might explain this disconnect, between "anyone can learn software development" and "not every person who starts Turing finishes Turing"?
+> not every person who starts Turing graduates from Turing"?

 A theme among among those who have been successful at Turing touches on at least two elements:

-1. Technical: They've been able to poke around the internals of their laptop before they start, or they have a good "mental map" of how files and folders are organized on their computer, or they've had passing experience with git and a code editor and their command line.
+1. **A foundation of technical skills:** They've been able to poke around the internals of their laptop before they start, or they have a good "mental map" of how files and folders are organized on their computer, or they've had passing experience with git and a code editor and their command line.
-2. External support: They have friends and/or family rooting for their success, and are able to avoid some of the more difficult experiences we can experience, like: death of a loved one, illness (their own illness or that of someone they have to care for), etc.
+2. **Life doesn't clobber them too badly:** They have friends and/or family rooting for their success, and are able to avoid some of the more difficult experiences we can experience, like: death of a loved one, illness (their own illness or that of someone they have to care for), etc. Many aspects of this "theme" are obviously entirely outside of everyone's control.

 When these two themes work together, Turing students have enough "margin" or "slack" to pour lots of effort into the program, and are usually successful.